 As 1915 began, I was finally given my papers to go to France.
 Some of our boys who were home for a few days on leave said they would escort my draft of twenty or so.
 They said that the Old Toughs had not swept the German Army aside as hoped, that it was hard fighting and the Hun was a worthy opponent.
 Relived, I said my goodbyes.
 Back to Gravesend, to Calais and on to Poperinghe by cattle truck.
 It seemed to get colder with every mile.
 The smiles became thinner, the laughs became shorter as we marched the last of the way in silence, we began to pass some newly dug artillery positions.

 There was still snow on the ground as I joined my mates at last, digging plots in the new Prowse Point cemetery.
-I knew how to dig; I had dug so many latrines, foxholes and trenches for last six months in Phoenix Park, but never graves.
+I knew how to dig; I had dug latrines, foxholes gun-pits and trenches for the last six months in Phoenix Park, but never graves.
 It was great to see my friends again, but I had some trouble recognising them.
 They all looked like old men, stooped and gentle in their movements, as if they were slightly apart from the rest of the world.
 The colour seemed to have drained from them and the landscape around.
 A heavy silence seemed to surround each of them.

 The Serjeant in charge of the work detail gave me a spade and pointed at the end of a row of newly dug graves.

-“Four-foot-deep and seven long.” he called at my back as I trudged over.
+“Three feet wide, four deep and seven long.” he called at my back as I trudged over.
 The first cut with my shovel barely left a mark, the ground was frozen.
 “Sure, but I came here to fight, not to dig.”
 I muttered under my breath, mainly for the benefit of the others in the work party.
 My attempt at humour drifted away with the morning breeze.
 The feller I was digging with was an older man from the Royal Warwicks, with whom we shared this sector.
 He did not smile but looked at me with such great sadness.